FluentValidation/FluentValidation/docs/built-in-validators.md

 String format args:
 * {PropertyName} = The name of the property being validated
 * {PropertyValue} = The current value of the property
+* {RegularExpression} = The regular expression that was not matched

 ## Email Validator
 Ensures that the value of the specified property is a valid email address format.